Gravity-mediated entanglement via infinite-dimensional systems: No mediation of entanglement via classical infinite-dimensional systems

 So far we have seen that $(T_{\ca\g}\otimes\phi_\cb)^*$ maps $\omega_\ca\otimes\omega_\cg\otimes\omega_\cb$ to a triseparable state, but from the linearity and the weak* continuity of $(T_{\ca\cg}\otimes\phi_\cb)^*$ it follows that it maps general triseparable states to triseparable states. \end{proof}

-By the symmetry of the problem, the dual of a channel of the form $\phi_\ca\otimes T_{\cg\cb}$ will also map triseparable states to triseparable states.
+By the symmetry of the problem, the dual of a channel of the form $\phi_\ca\otimes T_{\cg\cb}$ will also map triseparable states to triseparable states; see Lemma~\ref{LemAssociativitySortOf} in the appendix for why we are free to regard the scenario as a composite of the form $(AG)B$ or $A(GB)$, despite the fact that $C^*$-tensor products are not in general associative.
 Furthermore, countable sequences of local interactions between $A$ and $G$, and/or between $B$ and $G$, will map a triseparable state to a triseparable state (if the limit exists):